aspindle/2016_kiwix_enigma/README.md

 Specific to windows problem, have tried to solve, still stuck

-static on github is roughly 500MB, total is 70GB. = .05%
+static files that I could put on github is roughly 500MB, total is 70GB. = .05%

-difficult to store all of it, also to create pdfs, and how to organize
+difficult to store/rasterize all of it, also time consuming to create pdfs

 copyright. published by wikipedia, kiwix already, doubt a problem, ©²